702260/Blockchain/README.md

 Docker
 Another option for running this blockchain program is to use Docker.Follow the instructions below to create a local Docker container:
+1. Clone this repository
+2. Build the docker container.

 Installation (C# implementation). :-
 1. Open the solution file (BlockChain.sln) using the File> Open > Project/Solution menu options within Visual studio.